dmay/amazon-q-developer-cli/codebase/agent-environment/README.md

 # Agent Environment Architecture

-**Status**: 🚧 In Transition - Preparing for EventBus Architecture
+**Status**: ✅ EventBus Architecture Implemented (October 2025)

 ## Overview

 The Agent Environment architecture enables **multiple AI agents to run in parallel**, each working independently on different tasks while sharing common infrastructure.
-This design supports having multiple specialized agents that can execute different tasks simultaneously without blocking each other.
+The system uses an **event-driven architecture** with a centralized EventBus for communication between components.

-**Current State**: Core architecture (Worker, Session, WorkerJob, Tasks) is intact.
-Demo code and WorkerToHostInterface have been removed in preparation for EventBus-centered redesign.
-See `planning/event-bus/` for new architecture design.
+**Current State**: EventBus-centered architecture is fully implemented and operational.
+All components communicate via events, enabling flexible UI implementations and clean separation of concerns.

 ## Key Design Goals